SF-WDI-LABS/hash-map-lab/README.md

 On the other hand, we could just say that all our keys will be below a certain number of characters - maybe 32 character is a reasonable limit for a first name.
 Then our `O(n)` from above is actually capped at `O(32)`, which is the same as `O(1)`.
 Setting a limit on the variable length turns it into a constant for this big O analysis.

 Because of how computers store data in binary format, we can also reduce the time it takes to run `%` by choosing an array length that's a power of 2.
-This doesn't affect the big O analysis, and in fact its practical effect is quite small.
+However, to avoid collisions, many people recommend using a prime number.
+Java uses 31.
 </details>

 Of course, if we knew ahead of time exactly which developers we'd need to hash, we could make a perfect hashing function that's `O(1)`, distributes names evenly, and always gives the same results for the same input: